renesas/ra-fsp-examples/README.md

 4. 'readme.txt' file in each of the module folders provides a brief description of the example project and hardware requirements for running the projects.

 ## Application Projects
-Application Projects illustrate solutions in various core technologies
+Application Projects illustrate solutions in various core technologies.

 #### Instructions For Running Application Projects
 1. Refer to the **_'Application Note'_** in the project folder for steps on importing and running the projects.